How can people live without owning their own car?

 Nor does the policy comply with City of Yarra Parking Management Strategy Action Plan, where the goals include:

 Residents in Yarra own about 40,000 cars.
-To comply with the Council Plan (to support a fulfilling life without the need for a car) we need to offer enough car share vehicles to displace the private fleet.
-If each car share vehicle displaces 7-10 private vehicles, we need to target 4,000-5,714 car share vehicles.
-If we only target half the population transitioning to active transport supported by car share, we need to target 2,000-2,857 car share vehicles.
+If each car share vehicle displaces 7-10 private vehicles, we need to target 2,000-2,857 car share vehicles to displace half the fleet.
 Thus, a target of 2,000 car share vehicles over 10 years is appropriate.
 If Yarra only wishes to adopt targets as part of 5-year policy, then a target of 1,000 car share vehicles can be set.
 Note that a target of 2,000 vehicles over 10 years to 2030 is far lower than the neighbouring City of Melbourne’s goal of 2,000 vehicles by 2021.

 Residents in Yarra park their private cars on-street, close to where they live.
 To be an attractive alternative to the private vehicle, car share vehicles also need to be located on residential streets, close to where people live.
 As stated in the Council Report, car share vehicles reduce demand for on-street parking, so the more we have, the easier it will be for residents to find a park.
 It’s a win-win.
 If some streets still have a high demand for on-street parking, then Council can bring demand back into balance with supply by using pricing, because demand is a function of price.